 (And when they say waterproof, they mean it!
 Though it also comes in regular (non-waterproof) formula for most days.)

-Leave me a comment below if you want me to update with pics on how these look and whether I liked them!
+Leave me a comment below if you want me to update with pics on how all of these mascaras performed and what I liked best!

 Would I Recommend Maskcara Makeup?

 Probably.
 Especially if you don’t have sensitive skin.

 Look, no product experience is 100% perfect for 100% of the population.